PortableApps64/PortableApps-ForMacOS64/README.md

-Portable Apps for MacOSX-64 is a (set of)‘script’/Tool Which Allows To Run Apps (i.e: Mozilla’s "Firefox&#46;app") for macOS As A macOSX-64 Portable App, & Also Allows To Run (Second/Third&#47;&#41;Multiple Instances Of Same App, in macOSX.<br/>
+Portable Apps for MacOSX-64 is a (set of)‘script’/Tool Which Allows To Run Apps (i.e: Mozilla’s "Firefox&#46;app") for macOS As A macOSX-64 Portable App, & Also Allows To Run (Second/Third&#47;&#41;Multiple Instances Of Same App, in macOSX.
-So We Are Including 64bit Pashua dialog, 64bit Platypus, etc Tools To Assist In Executing/Running Apps Either As Portable App Or As Multi-Instance Of Same App, Either From Portable/External-Drive Or From Mac’s Internal-Drive, On Both 64bit-Only macOSX (Catalina
+<div width="100%">So We Are Including 64bit Pashua dialog, 64bit Platypus, etc Tools
+ To Assist In Executing/Running Apps Either As Portable App Or As Multi-Instance Of Same App, Either From Portable/External-Drive Or From Mac’s Internal-Drive, On Both 64bit-Only macOSX (Catalina